Lukem121/bang-your-browser/README.md

 https://bangyourbrowser.site

-A Cloudflare Worker that provides DuckDuckGo-style bang search functionality.
-This service allows you to quickly search various websites using shorthand "bang" commands.
+A Progressive Web Application (PWA) that provides DuckDuckGo-style bang search functionality.
+This service allows you to quickly search various websites using shorthand "bang" commands, running entirely in your browser.

 ## What are Bangs?